NBISweden/workshop-reproducible-research/pages/snakemake/snakemake-8-targets.md

         """
 ```

-Here we have seven inputs; the fastq file with the reads and six files with
+Here we have seven inputs; the FASTQ file with the reads and six files with
-similar file names from the Bowtie 2 genome indexing.
+similar file names from the Bowtie2 genome indexing.
 Instead of writing all
 the filenames we can tidy this up by using a Python expression to generate a
 list of these files instead.
 If you're familiar with Python you could do
 this with